The Shadow Effect: Plot

 A US senator is assassinated and his guards are killed by an assassin.
-He then blows himself and some other guards up with a grenade.
+He then blows up himself and some other guards with a grenade.
 Gabriel wakes up with nightmares every day.
 His wife Brinn comforts him.
-They run a restaurant together, and are good friends with Sheriff Dodge.
+They run a restaurant together, and are good friends with Sheriff Hodge.
 Gabe has memories of the Senator's assassination.
 One day, Gabe hears music and has a seizure.
 Later, a politician and his wife are in a boat.
-Gabe disguises like the assassin to fights the politician and falls off the boat.
+Gabe disguises himself like the assassin to fight the politician and falls off the boat.
 Gabe kills him, then blows himself up.
 He wakes up in his home to memories of the assassination.

-Brinn takes him to a doctor (Rhys Meyers), who gives him some medication.
+Brinn takes him to a Doctor Reese (Rhys Meyers), who gives him some medication.
 Gabe later hears the same music.
 He becomes like a robot.
 A man gives him a list with the name of a target.
 Gabe goes to the target at a subway and pushes him in front of a train, causing a cop to chase him.
 Gabe kills the cop then blows himself up, then he wakes up with this memory.
 He goes to the location where the cop died to find a finger exactly as same as his own.
-Dodge appears and kills him.
+Hodge appears and kills him.
 Gabe wakes up.
 He doesn't take the doctor's medication.
 He hears the same music but gets control.
 The Man gives Gabe another list, and he pretends to follow the instructions.
-Gabe goes to the target but instead kills Dodge's men who traced him.
-Dodge chases Gabe, but he escapes.
-He confronts the Meyers, and Dodge arrives there too.
-Gabe drives home to realise Brinn is on it too: she is not his wife but fell in love with him.
-Dodge appears and kills him.
+Gabe goes to the target but instead kills Hodge's men who traced him.
+Hodge chases Gabe, but he escapes.

+He confronts the doctor, and Hodge arrives there too.
+Gabe drives home to realize that Brinn is in on it too: she is not his wife but fell in love with him.
+Hodge appears and kills him.
 Gabe wakes up in a hospital room being checked up by a doctor.
-He kills the doctor and a guard and confronts Meyers.
-Meyers' wife had died, and he built a program to recreate human clones.
+He kills the doctor and a guard and confronts Reese.
+Reese's wife had died, and he built a program to recreate human clones.
 Gabe was their perfect killing machine, but somehow, each new Gabe recovers memories of the previous ones.
-Gabe is revealed to be a clone of a deceased Special Forces soldier; Dodge was his commander.
-Dodge appears with some men.
-Meyers escapes, and Gabe gets injured.
-Brinn arrives to help Gabe, and they kill Dodge's men.
+Gabe is revealed to be a clone of a deceased Special Forces soldier; Hodge was his commander.
+Hodge appears with some men.
+Reese escapes, and Gabe gets injured.
+Brinn arrives to help Gabe, and they kill Hodge's men.
 Gabe is about to die, but Brinn breaks out a new body of Gabe.
 As Gabe dies, the new Gabe awakes.
-Dodge uses the music to control Gabe but he gets control and kills Dodge.
+Hodge uses the music to control Gabe but he gets control and kills Hodge.
 The place is about to explode, and he gets Brinn in an elevator and sacrifices himself to get the elevator up.
-Meyers meets with the Man to discuss the closing of the project.
-A few days later, Gabe wakes up to the music again in an apartment.
+Reese meets with the Man to discuss the closing of the project.
+A few days later, Gabe wakes up to the music again in a new apartment.